-During the year ended December 31, 2021, the audit committee was comprised of Fred Mifflin (Chair), Teresa Conway and Roger Lace.
-Teresa Conway was appointed to the audit committee on March 10, 2021.
+During the year ended December 31, 2022, the audit committee was comprised of Teresa Conway (Chair), Fred Mifflin and Roger Lace.
 All members are financially literate and are independent, as defined under Section 1.4 and 1.5 of National Instrument 52-110 Audit Committees.